 1) Anti-cancer benefit

 MCF-7 in this experience is the cancer cells (click here for the whole research paper), as you could see from the pictures, the % of growth dropped drastically.

 2) Sedative effect (could be used for stress, and anxiety in aromatherapy)

-4) In medical research: The ethyl acetate extract of A. crassna contain antiischemic activity against myocardial ischemia/reperfusion injury.
-The cardioprotective mechanism of the extract could, at least in part, explained by attenuation of p38 MAPK phosphorylation, which is the major signaling pathway involve in cardiac cell injury and death ( click here for full article)
+4) In medical research: The ethyl acetate extract of A. crassna contain anti-ischemic activity against myocardial ischemia/reperfusion injury.
+The cardioprotective mechanism of the extract could, at least in part, explained by attenuation of p38 MAPK phosphorylation, which is the major signalling pathway involve in cardiac cell injury and death (click here for full article)

 In many culture, Agarwood incense is used as part of their death rituals for embalming dead bodies for many centuries (for example, Egyptians and other Islamic countries).
 Indonesians used as a communication way to the death.

 According to Abu (2013), Agarwood is used for the following medicinal purposes: stimulant, tonic, nausea, nerves, regurgitation, weakness in the elderly, aphrodisiac, diuretic, relieves epilepsy, antimicrobial, carminative (gas), smallpox, rheumatism, illness during and after childbirth,relieves spasms in digestive and respiratory systems, shortness of breath, chills, general pains, lowers fever, asthma, cancer, colic, digestive and bronchial complaints, abdominal pain,diarrhoea.